ktorio/ktor-documentation/topics/sse_client.md

     install(SSE)
 }
 ```

 ## Configure the SSE plugin {id="configure"}

 [//]: # (TODO: Add link for SSEConfig)
 Optionally, you can configure the plugin inside the `install` block by passing the supported properties of the [SSEConfig]() class.

-1. Use the `reconnectionTime` property to specify a reconnection time.
+* Use the `reconnectionTime` property to specify a reconnection time.
 If the connection to the server is lost, the client will wait for the specified time before attempting to reconnect.
-2. Use the `showCommentEvents` function to add events consisting only of comments in the incoming flow.
+* Use the `showCommentEvents()` function to add events consisting only of comments in the incoming flow.
-3. Use the `showRetryEvents` function to add events consisting only of the retry field in the incoming flow.
+* Use the `showRetryEvents()` function to add events consisting only of the retry field in the incoming flow.

 ```kotlin
 ```
 {src="snippets/client-sse/src/main/kotlin/com.example/Application.kt" include-lines="11-15"}

 > Note that the `reconnectionTime` property is not supported in all engines.
-To learn more, see [](http-client_engines.md#configure)
+> To learn more, see [](http-client_engines.md#configure).
+>
+{style="note"}

 ## Handle an SSE session {id="handle-session"}
 ### API overview {id="api-overview"}